 Now, if an email system is down for even 10 minutes there is an uproar and a minor crisis for the business.

 So, what is a business going to do if the server in their closet overheats on a summer day?
 That affects your business.
-This is where the progressive transition to more Cloud based technology comes into play.
-Cloud based technology provides more reliability, more dependability.
+This is where the progressive transition to more Cloud-based technology comes into play.
+Cloud-based technology provides more reliability, more dependability.

-But When Should These Transition Be Made?
+But When Should These Transitions Be Made?

-Many businesses have been progressively making the transition to Cloud tools, and this means that businesses now have a lot of important questions: “When should I make the transition to using more Cloud based technology in my business?
+Many businesses have been progressively making the transition to Cloud tools, and this means that businesses now have a lot of important questions: “When should I make the transition to using more Cloud-based technology in my business?
 What tools should I be using?
 What tool or software is going to be best for my business?

 The first and most important part of knowing when and what changes to make is to have an IT partner.
 While we would obviously suggest partnering with an IT Outsourcing company, like Aldridge, there are other IT support companies available, as well as the option of having your own IT support team.